Experimental robustness benchmarking of quantum neural networks on a superconducting quantum processor: Training algorithm

-given a training set of input-output pairs $\{(\boldsymbol{x}_i,\boldsymbol{c}_i)\}_{i=1}^N$, where $\boldsymbol{\theta}$ is the parameter vector of the variational circuit to be optimized, and $\mathcal{L}$ is the loss function comparing the model output with the target label.
+where $\boldsymbol{\theta}$ is the parameter vector of the variational circuit to be optimized, and $\mathcal{L}$ is the loss function comparing the model output with the target label.
 For classification tasks, common choices include mean square error (MSE) and cross-entropy (CE) loss, with this work adopting the cross-entropy loss: